instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

    Because co-living spaces pool resources, students often pay less per person compared to renting a private apartment.
 Shared amenities and all-inclusive utilities further reduce unexpected costs.

 2. **Community & Social Support**
    Living with other students means instant social connections.
-Co-living providers frequently organize events, study groups, or communal dinners — ideal when you're new to a country.
+Co-living providers frequently organize events, study groups, or communal dinners, ideal when you're new to a country.

 3. **Convenience**
    Many co-living spaces are located close to universities, public transport, or city centers.
 Providers like Scape or UniLodge position their buildings to maximize accessibility.